-In this post, I will go through all 10 steps to buying a home with a Realtor and why you would want to have a professional partner with you.
+In this post, I will go through the 10 steps to buying a house in Washington state, and why you would want to have a professional partner with you.

 Buying a home is one of the greatest emotional and financial investments anyone can make, having the right real estate broker, mortgage, escrow, and title team who can get the job done is crucial.

 If you do the job yourself you can save the commission fee.
 But if you mess up any of these 10 steps you could end up costing yourself more than you save.

 10 Steps to buying a home with a realtor – Infographic

 A good Realtor® is going to represent your best interests and assist you in finding the right home for you.

 It is true that you can do a Google search or fire up the Redfin app or John L. Scott mobile search app and do your own home search.
 You can even set up an alert that sends you a notification when new listings match your search.